essay by Stephen O. Murray

 As editor of the Sociologists’ Gay Caucus Newsletter in 1979—having been chosen as some one with no particular theoretical (or political) ax to grind—I persuaded Barry Adam, who though born a year after me was de facto my older brother within the University of Toronto sociology department as well as being a cofounder of SGC, to write about the emergence of modern homosexuality.
 I was impressed by the typology of kinds of homosexuality organized by differences in age, or differences in gender, or not organized by status differences that he produced in a reply to my comment.
 As I looked at the available material from world ethnography, I thought that they fit his typology.
 I eventually decided that his fourth type, “profession-defined,” was not distinct from the age or gender stratifications of roles.
 (Others have suggested “class” and other categories.)

 Crucial to my undertaking was encouragement of comparative thinking about homosexualities from Wayne Dynes, who so far as I could tell was the scholarship committee of the New York Gay Academic Union.
-He/they published my first critique of conceptions of (North American male) homosexualities, Social Theories, Homosexual Realities in 1984 2, following in 1985 by a book that was a model of the mix of analyses from me and some writings by others as Male Homosexuality in Central and South America (without the pluralization, alas).
+He/they published my first critique of conceptions of (North American male) homosexualities, Social Theories, Homosexual Realities in 1984 there is a plural noun there, though not “homosexualities”, following in 1985 by a book that was a model of the mix of analyses from me and some writings by others as Male Homosexuality in Central and South America (without the pluralization, alas).

 Wayne edited the series in which the 1992 Oceanic Homosexualities appeared, as well as the Encyclopedia of Homosexuality, and Gay Books Bulletin, welcoming entries and reviews from me.
 Moreover, he published a two-page bibliography on homosexuality in Africa that aimed me toward many sources in the eventual elaboration of his two pages into Boy Wives.